 - Who could I feel comfortable praying with?
 Who is praying for me?

 A sponsor must be at least 16 years old and a fully initiated, practicing Catholic.
 That means that this person has received the sacraments of baptism, Eucharist and Confirmation and is currently registered at a Catholic Church and attending Mass regularly.
 To verify this information each sponsor must send to our Church a sponsor certificate.
 To obtain this the sponsor needs to call their Parish, speak to the Parish secretary and request a “sponsor certificate” in order to be a sponsor for Confirmation.
-This certificate should be brought to Spirit Day by the sponsor or mailed to St Tim's by the week prior to:
+This certificate should be brought to Spirit Day by the sponsor or mailed to St Tim's by Spirit Night:

 St. Timothy Catholic Church